izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

 pip install google-api-python-client
 ```

-In terms of the API client that we use, [`videos`](https://developers.google.com/youtube/v3/docs/videos) is the collection that we will be working with.
-[Here](https://developers.google.com/youtube/v3/docs/videos#resource) you can see full specification of it's structure, albeit we are only interested in a [`['snippet']['thumbnails']`](https://developers.google.com/youtube/v3/docs/thumbnails) key.
-The docs [states](https://developers.google.com/youtube/v3/docs/#Videos) that the collection provides a [`list`](https://developers.google.com/youtube/v3/docs/videos/list) method.
-We are going to use it, as there is no method that refers to a single video.
-Instead we will end up with a list that consists of only one element, which is barely a difference.

 We are also going to need an API key - our license to use the interface.
 [Here](https://developers.google.com/youtube/v3/getting-started#before-you-start) are detailed instruction on how to obtain it.
 You will be prompted for your project name and in case you were looking for a catchy name, _big-potential-216709_ should work just well.

 ## REPL {{% icon color="red" icon="heart" %}}